arkydon/Khasi/README.md

-# English to Khasi translation cheatsheet
+# Essential Khasi Translations cheatsheet
 > Exceptions and special cases are not mentioned in this sheet

 ## Seasons